 Close Enough for Government Work - A term used when something is approximated or a job is completed to the standard of the "Mark 1 Eyeball".

-Close up - A pipe or an order that means to proceed immediately to your place of duty.
+Close up - 1.
+A pipe or order that means to immediately proceed to a place of duty; e.g., "Duty Watch, close up."

 Close-hauled - Of a sailing vessel beating as close to the wind direction as possible.

 Closed Up - 1.
 Someone who is competent, alert and deports oneself in a professional manner.
-2. Describing a flag that is at the very top of its halyard
+2. Describes personnel or teams who are at their place of duty and ready. e.g., "MCR is closed up."

 Closing on a Steady Bearing - In relation to the motion of your own ship, if an object's bearing is steady, or unchanging, and its range is decreasing, then the object is on a collision course with your own ship.